gcoinman/notepad-ken/README.md

 Q&A

     Target
-        Consuming less finger, less brain and less cpu to read and write code Theme
+        Consuming less brain, less finger and less cpu to read and write code Theme
         Pretty is simple